2023 Best Graphic Communications Schools in the Great Lakes Region

 On average, graphic communication graduates from DePaul take out $27,000 in student loans while working on their degree.
 This translates to an average monthly loan payment of $531, based on a 10-year repayment plan.

-Ferris State University came in at #6 in this year’s edition of the Best Graphic Communications Schools in the Great Lakes Region ranking.
-Located in the distant town of Big Rapids, Ferris is a public college with a fairly large student population.
+With a ranking of #6, Ferris State University did quite well on this year’s best schools for graphic communications students.
+Located in the distant town of Big Rapids, Ferris is a public school with a fairly large student population.

 While working on their degree, graphic communication majors at Ferris accumulate an average of around $27,382 in student debt.

-Bowling Green State University - Main Campus came in at #7 in this year’s edition of the Best Graphic Communications Schools in the Great Lakes Region ranking.
-Located in the fringe town of Bowling Green, BGSU is a public college with a fairly large student population.
+Bowling Green State University - Main Campus landed the #7 spot in the 2023 rankings for the best graphic communications programs.
+Located in the town of Bowling Green, BGSU is a public school with a fairly large student population.

 Graphic Communication majors at BGSU take out an average of $26,000 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $285.